There are so many incredible uses for egg cartons! You’ll definitely want to start saving yours once you read this list!

-If you’re making mini cupcakes or other treats to bring with you to parties this holiday season, they may just fit perfectly in an egg carton.
+If you’re making mini cupcakes or other treats to bring with you to a party, they may just fit perfectly in an egg carton.
 Cut off the lid and it can even make a cute serving tray.

 3) Hold Playing Cards for Kids

 Kennedy loved this one.
 I can’t get over her cute little 8 year old face from 5 years ago!